Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Give sledgehammer rounds to assistants.
 			// 3rd number = Give sledgehammer rounds to teammates.
 			"Sledgehammer Rounds Reward"		"0,0,0"

+			// Give special ammo as a reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0
+			// Maximum value for each: 3
+			// --
+			// 0: OFF
+			// 1: Incendiary ammo
+			// 2: Explosive ammo
+			// 4: Random
+			// --
+			// 1st number = Give special ammo to killers.
+			// 2nd number = Give special ammo to assistants.
+			// 3rd number = Give special ammo to teammates.
+			"Special Ammo Reward"			"0,0,0"

 			// The speed boost to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.